 You and your students can dive deeper into science with a 45-minute facilitated, hands-on learning experience in our Knight Learning Center.
-We’ve developed standards-aligned curriculum to bring marine, earth and space science to life for your students.
-The experience can accommodate a maximum of nine (9) students per class and is subject to availability.
-Learning Labs are only available during the academic year.
-The experience is subject to availability and maximum class size will vary.
-At least one chaperone must remain with the group at all times.
+We’ve developed a standards-aligned curriculum to bring marine, earth, and space science to life for your students.

 Learning Lab Options

 Sea Life Sorting

 Students will sort, classify and compare shells in this ocean and coastal themed experience that celebrates the biodiversity of life on Earth.
 Hands-on activities will teach students how to observe, investigate and categorize our diverse mollusk (shell) collection gathered over decades from all around the globe, ranging from rare finds to common Florida shells.
 Students will learn to recognize the similarities and differences in shapes, colors and sizes, and will be guided to match sea creatures needs with their environments and habitats.

 Young biologists will sink their teeth into the world of some of the oldest animals on Earth: crocodiles, alligators, caimans and gharials!
 Students will go on a journey that follows the evolution of these remarkable reptiles while exploring their unique adaptations through engaging activities, including a special viewing of both crocodile and alligator skulls from our museum’s collection.
 Then, students will compare physical features of alligators and crocodiles and choose their favorite by making their own alligator or crocodile face mask.